Petroleum politics: Canada

 As development in the Alberta oil sands, deep sea drilling in the North Atlantic and the prospects of arctic oil continue to grow Canada increasingly grows as a global oil exporter.
 There are currently three major pipelines under proposal that would ship oil to the pacific, atlantic and gulf ports.
 These projects have stirred internal controversy, receiving fierce opposition from First Nations groups and environmentalists.

+In June 2025, after becoming prime minister, Mark Carney voiced support for a new oil pipeline to the West Coast and a proposed $16.5 billion carbon capture system for the Athabasca oil sands.
+A deal was reached for the pipeline and carbon capture system in November 2025.
+The One Canadian Economy Act speeds up approval of projects deemed of national interest, potentially including mines and oil pipelines, and eliminates some trade barriers between provinces.

 Iran

 Discovery of oil in 1908 at Masjed Soleiman in Iran initiated the quest for oil in the Middle East.
 The Anglo-Iranian Oil Company (AIOC) was founded in 1909.
 In 1951, Iran nationalized its oil fields, initiating the Abadan Crisis.
 The Central Intelligence Agency and MI6 responded by supporting a coup against its democratically elected prime minister, Mosaddeq, and brought the former Shah's son to power in 1953.
 During the coup, Western-back Iranian rebels arrested Mosaddeq and kept him under house arrest.
 Iran exports oil to China and Russia.